Import GPX is a Workhorse for Data Ingestion

 The Unhinged Flexibility of Naming Presets

-Everyone names waypoints and track logs differently.
-Mapkind GPS makes it easy to customize naming suggestions, so saving data with a single tap — and a meaningful, context-aware name — fits naturally into your workflow, whether you’re on a quick hike or a long journey.
+Everyone names their waypoints and track logs differently.
+Fully customizable naming presets let you save with a single tap and a meaningful, context-aware name that fits your personal workflow.

 Built to Handle Large Volumes of GPS Data